 Building: Minota Hagey consists of 3 floors.
 Each floor has 23-25 students, and 2 dons live in the building.
 Each floor is co-ed, and has 2 single-gender bathrooms.
 The main floor has a Great Hall, which is equipped with a TV, video game consoles, games, and a variety of cables to ensure easy connectivity.
 There is also a study space and a boardroom.

 Minota Hagey does not have a front desk, however, Velocity students can access the front desk services at any of Housing’s other residence buildings.

 All rooms and common areas include an unlimited high-speed Internet (ResNet) connection.

 Dons are upper-year students who provide students with mentorship and support.

-Heat, electricity, water, A/C and Internet are all included with your residence fee.
+Heat, electricity, water, air-conditioning and Internet are all included with your residence fee.

 WatCard operated laundry facilities are located in the main laundry facility.
 Irons and ironing boards are also available from the Village 1 Front Desk for you to use.

 Every Saturday afternoon, a free grocery shuttle will take you to Bridgeport Plaza to shop for groceries.